LuwenWan/LuwenWan/content/authors/admin/_index.md

   url: https://profiles.stanford.edu/luwen-wan

 # Short bio (displayed in user profile at end of posts)
-bio: I am passionate about using data science, process-based modeling, remote sensing and machine/deep  learning to explore how land use, climate change, and management impact water sustainability across diverse landscapes, and from watershed, regional to global scales.
+bio: I am an environmental hydrologist who combines geography, hydrogeology and environmental science, and approaches like remote sensing, GIS, machine learning, high-performance computing, and big data analytics to address critical water sustainability challenges under changing landscape and climate.

 # Interests to show in About widget
 interests: